slu-soc5050/slu-soc5050.github.io/content/course-software/index.md

 ### Software Downloads
 There are two applications you will need to download and install.
 If you already have these installed, please check to make sure you are running the latest versions!

 1. The computing language `R` needs to be downloaded and installed.
 You can download it from the [`R`'s website](https://cloud.r-project.org).
 Choose "Download R for (Mac) OS X" or "Download R for Windows".
 Windows users should look for a link that says "install R for the first time".
-Both macOS and Windows users should install `R` version 3.5.0, known as "Joy in Playing".[^1]
+Both macOS and Windows users should install `R` version 3.5.1, known as "Feather Spray".[^1]

 2. RStudio is a graphical user interface for `R` that will make learning the language and using it much, much easier.
 You should download the *free* version of RStudio from [their website](https://www.rstudio.com/products/rstudio/download/#download).
 Choose the appropriate installer for your platform.
 Make sure `R` is already installed before installing RStudio.